arunpraba/reactjs.org/src/content/learn/start-a-new-react-project.md

 ### Remix {/*remix*/}

-**[Remix](https://remix.run/) is a full-stack React framework with nested routing.** It lets you break your app into nested parts that can load data in parallel and refresh in response to the user actions.
+**[Remix](https://remix.run/) is a full-stack React framework with nested routing.** It enables you break your app into nested parts that can load data in parallel and refresh in response to the user actions.
 To create a new Remix project, run:

 <TerminalBlock>
 npx create-remix